In this guide, how dApp development offers a significant edge over traditional, centralized systems with smart contracts

 Amid a global crisis like COVID-19, industry experts believe that the cryptocurrency and blockchain development space will gain significant traction.
 Both concepts have changed the way we see financial transactions and do business.
 In the last decade, they have given birth to a range of new buzzwords.
 One of the buzzwords popular among the blockchain community that we will explore in this guide is decentralized application development (dApp).
 For the uninitiated, the guide will serve as a coherent article explaining the importance of dApp development and its workings.

 Decentralized means that no central authority controls owns, or manages an application.
 However, decentralization not only empowers digital currencies but also can be applied to diverse business applications.

 Let’s understand the concept of decentralization with a simple example.
 When you use fiat money to buy anything, essentially you contribute to a centralized system.
 It is because a buyer or seller does not control the flow of fiat currency.
 That role is reserved for the central bank of your country.
 Put simply, centralized systems are prone to inefficiencies, complexity, errors, and hacks.

 Digital money like Ether, XLM, etc. challenges the idea of centralization by providing a decentralized currency system.
 Being decentralized means that no centralized bank or government can control the use of currency.
 Instead, it is the users that have control over their digital money with a decentralized system.
-Now, read on this guide further to understand the role of blockchain smart contract solutions in dApp development.
+Now, read on to understand the role of blockchain smart contract solutions in dApp development.

 It was Ethereum that introduced the smart contract technology in 2015.
 It enables possibilities for not only for financial transactions but also for business applications.
 Essentially, a smart contract is a decentralized digital contract that enables two or more people to agree as per specified transaction or business terms.
 When the involved parties in a contract fulfill the mentioned conditions, a smart contract executes its operations automatically.